Whole Number Place Values Worksheets

 - Guided Lesson - There are 5 problems here to help students build some confidence.

-- Guided Lesson Explanation - We blew up the size of the place value charts to make them very easy to see.
+- Guided Lesson Explanation - We blew up the size of the place charts to make them very easy to see.

 - Independent Practice Worksheet 1 - Remind your students to use the comma as a guide.